How To Dehydrate Blackberries and Make Blackberry Powder

 Step Three: Layer the Blackberries on Dehydrator Racks

-I purchased these at Costco today and picked through the blackberries to make sure none of them were overripe or blemished.
+I purchased these blackberries at Costco today and picked through them to make sure none of them were overripe or blemished.
 These were perfect berries today.
-They were sweet and juicy blackberries.
+They were sweet and juicy blackberries with lots of fresh flavor.
 I washed them and then placed them on the drying racks as shown.

 Fresh Blackberries ready to dehydrate

 Set the dehydrator temperature recommended by the manufacturer.
-You can see how they shrink a bit after dehydrating them.
-You want them to be crisp and leathery.
+You can see how they shrink a bit as part of the dehydration process.
+You want the dried blackberries to be crisp and leathery.
+The key is to strive for consistency of texture.
 These took about 20 hours to dry.
-The time will always depend on the humidity of the room you are dehydrating them in.
+The time will always depend on the humidity of the room you are dehydrating them in and the temperature setting on the unit.

 Blackberries Dehydrated on rack